parfentjev/poring/README.md

 ## Poring Actions

 The bot also has a bit of personality.
-Periodically, within a range of one to seven days, it sends a `/me` action to #f1, acting as a poring creature from Ragnarok Online.
+Periodically it sends a `/me` action to #f1, acting as a poring creature from Ragnarok Online.

 An example: